The benefits of accountability?

 This is the first step to being more accountable.
 Have a look at all of the day to day tasks that are assigned to you.
 I bet there are loads.
 These are the tasks that you should have complete control over.
 They may be minor things like picking up the post every morning, through to larger tasks like managing your Exec’s schedule.
-For every task that you have complete control over, think to yourself – how can I make each and every task a complete success?
+For every task you have complete control over, think to yourself: How can I make every task a complete success?
 What can I do to ensure the process attached to each task runs smoothly and is working well?
-Make a list of these tasks and spend some time making them more efficient.
+Please make a list of these tasks and spend some time making them more efficient.
 You are accountable for these tasks and you should take responsibility for their success.

-When you are more accountable for your actions it will lead to you being much more results focused, which in turn makes you more valuable to your organisation.
+When you are more accountable for your actions, it will lead to you being much more results-focused, making you more valuable to your organisation.
 With everything you do, think to yourself what are the goals here, what are my objectives, what do I want to achieve and what are the useful outcomes.
 This level of critical thinking is really beneficial to your business because you will constantly be looking for the return on investment in everything you do.
 If you find you spend ages on a task that is not business critical or adds value, because you are accountable for that task, you can adjust the process and make it more effective.

 What areas can you influence?

 Next up.
 What areas can you influence?
-There are a whole load of tasks that you may not have direct responsibility for but you do have influence over.
+You may not have direct responsibility for a whole load of tasks, but you do influence them.
 Again, if it helps, make a list.
 A task that springs to mind is working with suppliers.
-You are not the person that necessarily signs the contracts for new suppliers, but you do use them probably more than most so again take some responsibility for this relationship.
-Let your Executive know if a supplier isn’t quite working, If they are great, let other people in your organisation know so they can benefit too.
+You are not the person who necessarily signs the contracts for new suppliers, but you probably use them more than most, so again, take some responsibility for this relationship.
+Let your Executive know if a supplier isn’t quite working.
+If they are great, let other people in your organisation know so they can benefit too.

 Be honest about what you are doing and where you are with tasks

-Being accountable for your work doesn’t just mean that you control the good stuff, it also means you are honest when things aren’t quite working.
-If you decide to take more ownership of your work, then you’ll have to put your hand up when you might fall behind with deadlines or you are struggling with something.
+Being accountable for your work doesn’t just mean that you control the good stuff.
+It also means you are honest when things aren’t quite working.
+If you decide to take more ownership of your work, you’ll have to put your hand up when you might fall behind with deadlines or struggle with something.
 This isn’t necessarily a bad thing.
-If you are working on projects that push and challenge you there will be times you need to seek advice from your Executive (just like any other member of staff).
+If you are working on projects that push and challenge you, there will be times you need to seek advice from your Executive (just like any other member of staff).

 Remember, you have to be accountable for all of your work